Artist: Salvador Dali

 About Salvador Dali

-Salvador Dali was born in Figueres, Spain, in 1904.
-Recognizing his talent early on, his family encouraged his artistic pursuits.
-In 1917, Dali's father showcased his charcoal drawings in their home, and the following year, Dali held his first public exhibition at the Theatre in Figueres.
-In 1960, Dali purchased this theatre and transformed it into a museum dedicated to his work.
+Dali was born in Figueres, Spain, in 1904.
+His family recognized his talent and encouraged his artistic pursuits form an early age.
+In 1917, Dali’s father hosted an exhibition of charcoal drawings in their home, and the following year Dali held his first public exhibition at the Theatre in Figueres.
+The Theatre was later purchased by Dali in 1960 and turned into a museum to showcase the impressive collection of his life’s work.

-In 1922, Dali moved to Madrid to study at the Real Academia de Bellas Artes de San Fernando, where he began to gain recognition for his cubist works and his eccentric personal style.
-He held his first solo art exhibition in Barcelona in 1927, which was well-received by both the public and critics.
+In 1922, Dali moved to Madrid to study at the Real Academia de Bellas Artes de San Fernando, where he began to gain recognize for his cubist works and his eccentric personal style.
+In 1927, Dali held his first solo art exhibition in Barcelona.
+The exhibition was well received by both the public and critics.

-Dali passed away from heart failure in 1989 and was buried in a crypt beneath the stage at his museum in Figueres.
-In his final years, he continued to create art and work on his museum.
+In 1989, Dali passed away from heart failure.
+Dali was buried in a crypt under the stage at his museum at the Theatre in Figueres.
+The final years of his life were spent continuing to create art and work on his museum.